SolderedElectronics/Soldered-16x2-LCD-Arduino-Library/README.md

 Access Arduino library documentation [here](https://e-radionicacom.github.io/Soldered-16x2-LCD-Arduino-Library/).

-- Tutorial for using the NAZIV PROIZVODA board
+- Tutorial for using the 16x2 easyC board
 - Installing an Arduino library

 ### About Soldered